One in a series of reflections on growing up in small town America in the 1950’s and 60’s

 A big smile came across my face as I thought, “Wow, I get to enjoy everyone else’s Christmas and our Hanukkah too!”

-When I now look back at such times of my youth, and as an adult now see so much fighting, fear and distrust between people of the world - - often in the name of religious differences - - I feel compelled to implore us all to open our hearts and our doors to share with others the spirit of generosity and true meaning of this holiday season.
+When I now look back at such times of my youth, and as an adult can see so much fighting, fear and distrust between people of the world - - often in the name of religious differences - - I feel compelled to implore us all to open our hearts and our doors to share with others the true spirit and meaning of this holiday season.

 Happy Holidays to you and your loved ones (and your neighbors too!) from all of us at Kavesh, Minor & Otis.